pu2clr/SI4735/README.md

 * When I am powering the system using the computer USB and the computer is connected to the grid, it might occur. __Please, test your system using only batteries__.
 * If you are using the board Arduino Pro Mini 3.3V (8MHz), be sure you selected the correct board on the IDE Tools menu, Processor: __"Atmega328P (3.3V, 8MHz)"__.
 By default, the Arduino IDE uses the 5V processor version.
-* Check if the SI473X and the controller are well connected.
+* Check if the RESET pin of the SI473X and the controller are well connected.
 * This problem also can be caused by the external crystal connected to the SI473X device (in general 32768K).
 This crystal needs a minimum delay to become stable after a reset or power up command.
 Currently, this delay is 10ms.
 Try to increase that delay by using the method setMaxDelayPowerUp.

 __Example:__